Allen Kee / ESPN Images

 SportsCenter Anchor, NHL Reporter & In the Crease Host

 Hall of Fame sportscaster Linda Cohn has served as a SportsCenter anchor since joining ESPN in 1992.
 She is ESPN’s longest-tenured SportsCenter anchor and in early 2016 was recognized for anchoring her 5,000th SportsCenter, the most of any anchor in ESPN history.
 In 2017, she was inducted into the National Sports Media Association (NSMA) Hall of Fame.

-Cohn also is the primary host of In the Crease, a nightly hockey program on ESPN+ during the NHL season.
-The program began during the 2018 Stanley Cup Playoffs.
+A fixture in the hockey world, Cohn serves as the in-arena host and reporter for NHL game coverage, often reporting from between the benches.
+Cohn is also the primary host of In the Crease, a nightly hockey program on ESPN+, which began during the 2018 Stanley Cup Playoffs.

 Cohn received a bachelor of arts degree in communications from SUNY at Oswego in 1981.
 As a senior at Newfield (N.Y.)
 High School, she served as the goalie on the boy’s ice hockey team and in college on the Oswego women’s ice hockey team.